yielda-game/yielda-game.github.io/_posts/2022-07-29-referrals.md

     <img src="{{ site.url }}{{ site.baseurl }}/assets/images/referrals.png">
 </figure>

-Every new **ponziFarm** player gets a referral link to share with friends and on social media.
+Every new **Yielda** player gets a referral link to share with friends and on social media.
 This link is permanently connected with the crypto wallet you used to make your deposit.

 When a friend clicks your link and makes a deposit, your wallet is permanently designated as their wallet's _upline_.
-From then on, every **ponziFarm** deposit from your friend's wallet will generate a referral fee, transferred instantly from the game to your wallet.
+From then on, every **Yielda** deposit from your friend's wallet will generate a referral fee, transferred instantly from the game to your wallet.

 <figure>
     <a href="{{ site.url }}{{ site.baseurl }}/assets/images/referral-link-panel.png"><img src="{{ site.url }}{{ site.baseurl }}/assets/images/referral-link-panel.png" class="shadow"></a>